The Peut-Porter Platform: Crafting Narratives. Designing Bodies.

 We put the body in context and occupy the space of the may be and may come – the ‘peut-être’ in French.
 We firmly believe in garments to be social reactors that have the power to create vision and specialize in crafting characters, narratives and experiences with and for the human body.
 As a collective we interrogate, make, provoke, share and teach.
-Inherently future facing, we create artefacts that investigate body politics and social change through the lens of fashion.
+Inherently future facing, we create artefacts that investigate body politics and social change through the lens of fashion and technology.

 Peut-Porter works on self initiated research projects as well as collaborations and commissions.
 If you are interested in working with us, we would love to hear from you.

 Garments & Artefacts // Films & Performances // Experiences & Exhibitions // Workshops & Lectures